wiswa

 Installation

-We recommend a global install so wiswa and wiswa-mcp are on your PATH
+We recommend a global install so wiswa is on your PATH from any working

 uv tool install wiswa